-- Draft and negotiate landlord-tenant lease administration documents, manage and close leasing transactions.
+- Draft and negotiate landlord-tenant lease administration documents, and manage and close leasing transactions.

 - Draft, negotiate, analyze and interpret REA documents and other similar title documents.